kagamiAL/MNIST-CNN/README.md

 # MNIST-CNN
-MNIST-CNN is a convolutional neural network designed to train and infer on the MNIST databse
+MNIST-CNN is a convolutional neural network designed to train and infer on the MNIST database

 ## Usage
 Make sure you have installed the dependencies listed in **requirements.txt**